 Step 9-6: Place the second section on top of the first section.
 Drive a 3" nail in the jambs at each end and bend it over the edges of the section to hold the section in place.
 Attach the hinges from the top of the first section to the bottom of the second.
-(FIG. 9-D)
+(Fig. 9-D)

-Step 9-7: Place the third section on saw horses.
+Step 9-7: Place the third section on sawhorses.
 Attach #3 hinges to the ends at the top edge and #1 hinges to all other stiles along the top edge using #14 x 5/8" sheet metal screws.
-(FIG. 9-E)
+(Fig. 9-E)

-NOTE: If your door was supplied with more than 1 strut (consult Table 7-A on bottom of page 10), use 1/4" x 3/4" self tapping screws to attach strut as shown in the illustration.
-When pre-drilled holes in strut do not line up vertically with stiles, you will be required to drill (2) 3/16" pilot holes through the strut and the stile at each end stile and each center stile, or use a drill or impact wrench with a 7/16" socket to drive self-tapping screws through strut and stile.
-(FIG. 9-E)
+NOTE: If your door was supplied with more than 1 strut (consult Table 7 on page 10), use 1/4" x 3/4" self-tapping screws to attach strut as shown in the illustration.
+When predrilled holes in strut do not line up vertically with stiles, you will be required to drill (2) 3/16" pilot holes through the strut and the stile at each end stile and each center stile, or use a drill or impact wrench with a 7/16" socket to drive self-tapping screws through strut and stile.
+(Fig. 9-E)

 Step 9-8: Place the third section on top of the other sections and nail in place as before.
 Attach the hinges from the top of the previous section to the bottom of this section.
-(FIG. 9-D)
+(Fig. 9-D)